ENG1-Group9/website2/architecture.md

 ---

 # Architecture Overview
-Detailed information of our technical contributions in *Escape from Uni*.
+Detailed information of our technical contributions and diagrams in *Escape from Uni*.

 ---